yamchips/next-app/Learning-notes.md

 A domain name is the address to my website.
 If I own a website, it has an IP, like 23.545.23.567.
 I need to create a simple, easy to remember name like fanwu.com to allow public to visit it.

 DNS: domain name system

+## Optimize

+### Optimize images

+Create a public/images folder and put images like logo, icon here.